tlswg/tls13-spec/draft-ietf-tls-tls13.md

 however, that subsequent post-handshake authentications do not include each other, just the messages through the end of the main handshake.

-The following table defines the Handshake Context and MAC Key for each scenario:
+The following table defines the Handshake Context and MAC Base Key for each scenario:

 | Mode | Handshake Context | Base Key |